TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Introduction

 \section{Introduction}

-Modern AI infrastructure, characterized by dense deployment of computational resources~\cite{nvidia_a100,nvidia_h100,amd_mi200} and high-speed interconnects~\cite{nvidia_nvlink,qian2024alibaba}, has become the foundation for training and deploying large language models~\cite{OpenAIGPT-4o, dubey2024llama, achiam2023gpt,yang2024qwen2}.
-Failures are common in these environments due to increased computational and communication demands, along with extended training durations~\cite{an2024fire, kokolis2024revisiting, wang2023gemini, eisenman2022check}.
-For instance, Meta reported 466 job interruptions during a 54-day Llama3 pre-training session~\cite{dubey2024llama}.
-Due to the synchronous nature of distributed training, even a single failure can corrupt the entire training process~\cite{wang2023gemini,deng2024minder,wu2024falcon}.
-If not handled promptly, it can lead to significant disruptions in AI workloads, wasting valuable compute time and degrading user experience.
-In a 1024-GPU task, PCIe down degradation failure results in a 40-minute slowdown, wasting customers over \$1,700~\cite{deng2024minder}.
+With the exponential growth of AI workloads~\cite{OpenAIGPT-4o, dubey2024llama, achiam2023gpt,yang2024qwen2}, operational failures~\cite{cui2025xputimer,dong2025evolution} have become increasingly prevalent in AI infrastructure in the cloud.
+Moreover, due to the synchronous nature of these workloads, failures in large-scale AI infrastructure can have a disproportionately larger impact~\cite{deng2025minder, wang2023gemini}.
+Such failures, if not handled promptly, can lead to significant disruptions, causing substantial waste of computational and financial resources of users.
+For instance, Meta reported 466 job interruptions during a 54-day Llama3.1 405B pre-training session~\cite{dubey2024llama}, which wasted over 2.12 million H100 GPU hours with an estimated cost of over 18 million dollars based on Azure cloud GPU pricing~\cite{azure_cloud_gpu_service}.

+We focus on the cloud scenario where the infrastructure is provided to users for deploying their AI workloads.
+Note that users here can be both internal first-party teams that deploy the provider's own AI workloads, and external third-party users who rent the cloud.
+They lack direct control of the hardware and comprehensive knowledge about the software stack and the whole infrastructure, while providers are restricted from seeing the specific task settings.
+These constraints shape the current incident management workflow, illustrated in Figure~\ref{fig:workflow}(a), which is largely \textit{provider-centric}: users report incidents often with very limited client-side diagnostic information to the provider, waiting for the provider to identify and resolve the issue.

-The current incident management workflow, illustrated in Figure~\ref{fig:workflow}(a), adopts a provider-centric approach, where customers report incidents and force all troubleshooting responsibilities onto the infrastructure provider.
-This workflow suffers from an inherent limitation: There is a significant knowledge gap between customers and the provider.
-Customers typically lack the technical expertise to provide detailed diagnostic information, leading to incomplete and ambiguous incident reports.
-In addition, the effectiveness of this workflow is highly dependent on subsequent communication between the customer and the provider, which can lead to additional delays.
-Our one-year production incident analysis in Microsoft reveals that the median time to mitigate (TTM) was 52.5 hours, with a 10\% trimmed mean TTM of 83.0 hours, indicating the inefficiency of current workflow and the urgent need for more effective solutions.
+This workflow, however, suffers from significant limitations due to an inherent knowledge gap between users and the provider, leading to low efficiency and inadequate diagnostic feedback.
+Users typically lack the technical expertise to provide relevant and detailed diagnostic information, resulting in incomplete and ambiguous incident reports.
+Further, the effectiveness of this workflow depends heavily on subsequent communication between the user and the on-call engineers (OCEs) handling the case, leading to additional delays.
+Our one-year analysis of the production incidents in Microsoft Azure underscores this inefficiency: the median time to mitigate (TTM) was 52.5 hours, with a mean TTM of 83.0 hours.